timeteam/timeteam.github.io/_posts/Non_fiction/2019-02-02-the-tangled-tree.md

  - Too many USA colloquialisms, including a few that nobody who has mostly lived in other countries will understand.
  - Too much of Carl Woese.
 I found no evidence that he was as important as Quammen seems to think, nor was Woese as important as Woese thought.
 Woese repeatedly asserted that he had advanced evolutionary thinking more than Darwin - a huge delusional blind spot which Quammen tacitly acknowledges.
+ - There is an extensive bibliography but it is only sparsely referenced in the endnotes, so it is often hard to find references that support some of Quammen's statements.